SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 CLASS lcl_events IMPLEMENTATION.
   METHOD single_click.
     "Both single and double click events trigger messages.
-    "Note: To make the example work in lower ABAP releases, newer ABAP syntax is "intentionally not used to dynamically access the internal table component.
-    "Refer to the internal table and dynamic programming cheat sheets.
     READ TABLE itab INDEX row REFERENCE INTO DATA(sc_ref).
     IF sy-subrc = 0.
       ASSIGN sc_ref->(column) TO FIELD-SYMBOL(<fs_sc>).